Tapti River

 The Tapti River (or Tapi) is a river in central India located to the south of the Narmada river that flows westwards before draining into the Arabian Sea.
 The river has a length of around 724 km and flows through the states of Maharashtra, Gujarat and Madhya Pradesh.
-It flows through Surat, and is crossed by the Magdalla, ONGC Bridge.
+It flows through the city of Surat, in Gujarat, and is crossed by the Magdalla, ONGC Bridge.

-On 7 August 1968, before the construction of the Ukai Dam to bring its waters under control and provide hydroelectric power, the Tapti River overflowed its banks during heavy rains during the monsoon season.
+On 7 August 1968, before the construction of the Ukai Dam to bring its waters under control and provide hydroelectric power, the Tapti River overflowed its banks during heavy rains in the monsoon season.
 More than 1,000 people drowned in the flood, and the city of Surat was submerged beneath 10 feet of water for several days.
 After the floodwaters receded, at least 1,000 more people died in Gujarat during a cholera epidemic from the contamination of the drinking water.
-Its basin covers the parts of Madhya Pradesh, Gujarat and Maharashtra.
+The Tapti basin covers parts of Madhya Pradesh, Gujarat and Maharashtra.